Skip to main content

 Complex Coding Patterns:

-Example with alternating shift: Word: CODE Pattern: C(+2)→E, O(-2)→M, D(+2)→F, E(-2)→C Code: EMFC
+Word: CODE, pattern +2, -2, +2, -2 C(+2)→E, O(-2)→M, D(+2)→F, E(-2)→C Code: EMFC

-“MEAL” = M(-1)→L, E(+2)→G, A(+2)→C, L(-1)→K Code: LGCK
+“MEAL”: M(-1)→L, E(+2)→G, A(+2)→C, L(-1)→K Code: LGCK

-Type 3: Position-Based Multiplication Each letter’s position is multiplied by a fixed number: A=1×3=3, B=2×3=6, C=3×3=9… Then the result is the code (or further processed).
+Type 3: Position-Based Multiplication Each letter’s position is multiplied by a fixed number, and the result becomes the code (or is processed further): A=1×3=3, B=2×3=6, C=3×3=9, and so on.

 Previous Year SSC CGL Patterns: